khyeo1011/CPSC210-Project/README.md

 to play in the near future.

 ## User Stories
-- As a user, I want to add a Game into my Gamecketlist
+- As a user, I want to be able to add an arbitrary amount Games into my list
 - As a user, I want to be able to see the number of games in my list.
 - As a user, I want to view the games in my list
-- As a user, I want to mark the game as bought.
-- As a user, I want to mark the game as in progress, or completed.
+- As a user, I want to mark the game as played (or completed)
-- As a user, I want to leave screenshots of my own play through
+- As a user, I want to see the average price of the games.
 - As a user, I want to add a review a played game.
-- As a user, I want to add my view of it's "worth"